India’s Approach to the Open Banking API Ecosystem

 The introduction of the RBI’s Account Aggregator structure is the next key step.
 This paradigm facilitates data sharing among services, but only with user consent.
 Its goal is to make it easier for financial services providers to obtain transactional and banking data from users in order to optimise product offerings for their clients.
 Major Indian banks are currently investigating the open banking API framework use cases.
 Once implemented, the framework will allow for seamless data sharing among financial service providers, enabling secure and convenient access to these services for all Indians.

-Open Banking transforming the financial services ecosystem
+Open Banking transforming the Financial Services Ecosystem

 Open banking APIs have started being implemented in various aspects of financial services ecosystems across the world, and the emerging use cases look promising.
 Here are a few of the ways that open banking can transform processes and service delivery in India: